 219.B.
 Profanity and Vulgarity/Verbal Altercation (Staff) (Nonviolent): Swearing, cursing, making obscene gestures or using verbally abusive language toward staff.

 220.A.
-Physical Aggression/Altercation (Student): Use of violence by a student on a student when there is no major injury as determined by the school administrator, but there is a clear aggressor or initiator of the physical aggression and physical contact was made.
+Physical Aggression/Altercation (Student) (Violent): Use of violence by a student on a student when there is no major injury as determined by the school administrator, but there is a clear aggressor or initiator of the physical aggression and physical contact was made.

 220.B.
-Physical Aggression/Altercation (Staff): Use of violence by a student on a staff member when there is no major injury as determined by the school administrator, but there is a clear aggressor or initiator of the physical aggression and physical contact was made.
+Physical Aggression/Altercation (Staff) (Violent): Use of violence by a student on a staff member when there is no major injury as determined by the school administrator, but there is a clear aggressor or initiator of the physical aggression and physical contact was made.

-Terroristic Threats (Nonviolent): A threat communicated either directly or indirectly to commit any crime of violence with the intent to terrorize another; to cause evacuation of a building, place of assembly or facility of public transportation; or to otherwise cause serious public inconvenience, or cause terror or serious public inconvenience with reckless disregard of the risk of causing such terror or inconvenience.
+Terroristic Threats (Violent): A threat communicated either directly or indirectly to commit any crime of violence with the intent to terrorize another; to cause evacuation of a building, place of assembly or facility of public transportation; or to otherwise cause serious public inconvenience, or cause terror or serious public inconvenience with reckless disregard of the risk of causing such terror or inconvenience.

 Inappropriate Sexual Behavior (Nonviolent): Exposing or touching one’s own genitals, breast, or buttocks, or those sexual parts of another person.
 May also involve engaging in intercourse, oral sex, or simulated sex on school grounds.

-*223. Inciting a Disturbance or Melee: Causing a serious disruption or fight amongst a group of individuals, resulting in the involvement of multiple school staff members to quell the disturbance.
+*223. Inciting a Disturbance or Melee (Violent): Causing a serious disruption or fight amongst a group of individuals, resulting in the involvement of multiple school staff members to quell the disturbance.

 225. Threats/Intimidation (Nonviolent): A threat to commit violence.
 Threats in this infraction level pose a minimal risk to the victim and public safety.
 The threat is vague and indirect; the information contained within the threat is inconsistent, implausible or lacks detail; the threat lacks realism; and the content of the threat suggests the person is unlikely to carry it out.
 Threats can be made verbally, in writing, or with gestures.

-*226. A. Theft, Burglary, or Robbery of School Property: A student shall not engage in or attempt to engage in theft, burglary, or robbery of school property.
+*226. A. Theft, Burglary, or Robbery of School Property (Violent): A student shall not engage in or attempt to engage in theft, burglary, or robbery of school property.

-*226. B.: Theft, Burglary, or Robbery of Student’s Private Property: A student shall not steal or attempt to steal from a student or burglarize private property.
+*226. B.: Theft, Burglary, or Robbery of Student’s Private Property (Violent) : A student shall not steal or attempt to steal from a student or burglarize private property.